-The increase in operating income was principally due to lower restructuring expenses.
+The increase in operating income was principally due to higher gross profit, as described above.

-The increase in operating income was principally due to lower restructuring expenses.
+• The increase in operating income was principally due to higher gross profit in 2017, and a \$4.9 million reduction in restructuring expenses in 2017.